Gluten-free cookie dough recalled over possible gluten traces - NewsBreak

 The affected cookie dough has Lot Code AF22 115 and a Best by Date of Dec.
 1, 2022.

-The Food and Drug Administration (FDA) said the issue was found through in-house product testing, and the “oat flour used was determined to have traces of gluten.”
+The Food and Drug Administration said the issue was found through in-house product testing, and the “oat flour used was determined to have traces of gluten.”‘I got to save someone’: Why kids are learning to use naloxone

 Anyone who is allergic or severely sensitive to gluten could have a reaction if they eat any of this product, according to a statement.